 Please complete the online interest form to the right to express your interest in joining a future School Library Studies MA cohort.
 We will use the information you provide to send you program updates, including important information about enrollment deadlines as they become available.

 We encourage you to apply for admission to graduate studies through the University of Northern Iowa as soon as possible.
 We are currently accepting applications for the Fall 2017 cohort.
-Applications received by June 2, 2017, will receive full consideration.
+Applications are still being accepted for the Fall 2017 cohort; apply by August 1, 2017 for full consideration.

 Former UNI students: The online application requires logging in with your CatID credentials.
 If you have forgotten your username or passphrase, contact us at CESP-Consult@uni.edu or 800-772-1746 and let us know that you are interested in applying for the School Library Studies MA program.